 A fluidized bed receiver/reactor for beam down solar

-So what is a fluidized bed receiver/reactor, and why beam down?
+So why beam down?

 A fluidized bed is a container in which heated particles can be suspended by floating, explained Bellan.